pieartsy/DiscoElysiumTwineMacros-Fork/README.md

 Twine ([website here](twinery.org)) is a relatively simple program if you want it to be, but these macros make it rather more complicated (hence the documentation here!)
 Still, you don't need to be a coding whiz, or even know much coding at all, to get started in Twine.

 ## Getting the template - two options
+The template has all the macros and other code needed to emulate Disco Elysium's style in Twine.
+It also has a few story examples from my WIP fangame, __Jamais Vous__ for reference.
 Regardless of which of the options you pick below, you'll need all the images (saved in the `imgs` folder in the repository) saved in the same folder as your game.

 ### Simple option - No Tweego or command line, uses the Twine desktop app
 You will need a recent version of the Twine desktop application (which you can download on the aforementioned website).
 Download `sample.html` and import it into Twine.
 This is great if you want to just mess around with the macros in the visual editor without using more programmatic tools!